 Here's what happens when you only fix one or two:

-- Great marketing + bad model = more clients but no more profit.
+- Strong Client Flow + broken pricing = more clients but no more profit.
 You're just busier and broker.

-- Good pricing + no systems = higher ticket averages but inconsistent delivery.
+- Good pricing + no operating system = higher ticket averages but inconsistent delivery.
 Clients come once and don't return.

-- Strong leadership + weak marketing = a well-run salon that nobody knows about.
+- Solid systems + weak Client Flow = a well-run salon that nobody knows about.

 I've seen each of these scenarios play out dozens of times.
 A salon owner in Detroit hired a marketing consultant and doubled her new client flow.
 But her pricing was wrong and her front desk had no rebooking system.
 So she just cycled through clients faster without keeping them or making money on them.
 She was busier, more stressed, and no more profitable.